Log Selection Guide

 Round Logs

-Traditional round logs create the classic cabin aesthetic many builders desire.
-Full round profiles maintain the natural shape of the tree, while Swedish cope profiles feature a groove cut into the bottom of each log for improved stacking and reduced air infiltration.
+If you want the classic cabin look, round logs are it.
+Full round profiles keep the natural shape of the tree intact.
+Swedish cope profiles add a groove cut into the bottom of each log that helps them stack tighter and reduces air infiltration.
+The cope is invisible from outside — you still get that round log aesthetic.

 Handcrafted vs Milled